bbaustin/catan-vue/src/assets/dont-read-me.md

 ### For v.1:
 - Improve forms
   - autofocus text boxes
-  - extra points: make actual form
-  - toggle or notate expansion colors
-  - "return" submits
+    - ALMOST!
+The first one isn't being focused.
+It's not there when I wanna focus it (ERROR: this.$refs.nameInput[0] does not exist)
+  - when you tab through, but then tab BACK to the color list, it focuses the final color but doesn't underline it.
+No clue about this one haha

 - DONE: Make selected color look better